IHE/PCC.PCS/input/pagecontent/issues.md

 33. Date/Time of Destination Prearrival Alert or Activation

+34. Seeking input - WE have modeled the Pain Severity score and the Pain Scale type as two separate observations.
+WIth investigetion we fould a LOINC Pain assesment panel: 38212-7.
+This panel includes a number of obsevations around apin assmeent including the codes we used for the observations.
+There is an additional approach that can be take in FHIR where we could deffine the Pain Scale type as a method with the reported pain score.
+We are looking to find the best way to model this concept.

+35. LOINC 67521-5 Stroke scale type has a USA centric Normative Answer set bound to it.
+Either that needs to be edited in LOINC to decontrain the set or a new loinc code for this observation needs to be requested from LOINC
+36. APGAR score modeling. seeking insite on how to model the Apgar score pannels

 #### Closed Issues

 1. (2/12/2018) Committee decided to use both CDA and FHIR.
 This is the